-My projects chronicle the relationship and parallels between the natural and man made environment.There is a powerful dynamic between these two forces that l like to explore.
-Sculptures introduce an added dimension to the rhythm and pace of the places portrayed.
+My sculpture project chronicles the relationship and parallels between the natural and man made environment.There is a powerful dynamic between these two forces that l like to explore.
+Sculptures and objects introduce an added dimension to the rhythm and pace of the places portrayed.
 They strengthen the mystery and ambiguity that is present within the land, and the beauty and chaos that is always in flux.

 I utilize small platinum / palladium contact prints for their intimacy and rich tonalities, as well as enlarged archival pigment prints to allow the viewer to enter into the landscape.